Blanca-Serrano-Torres/Economic-Analysis-S-P-500-and-State-Unemployment-Trends-Visualization/README.md

   - Insights:

-      - Diverging trends: If the S&P 500 is risi g but unemployment remains high, this
-        could suggest thar corporate profits are being driven by factors other than labor market strenght, or that the benefits of economic recovery are not being evenly distributed.
+      - Diverging trends: If the S&P 500 is risi g but unemployment remains high,this  could suggest thar corporate profits are being driven by factors other than labor market strenght, or that the benefits of economic recovery are not being evenly distributed.
 This is often referred to as "jobless recovery".
         If this divergence is persisitent, it could signal increasing wealth inequality, as  stock market gains typically benefit investors more than the general population.
       - Economic overheating: If both the S&P 500 and employment are rising rapidly, it could suggest that economy is growing quickly, but there might be a risk of inflation.
 The Federal Reserve may rise interest rates to prevent overheating,